 As an end-to-end file handling platform, we handle content uploads, storage, optimization, and CDN delivery.
 Every file on Uploadcare immediately gets to our smart storage and is cached by our CDN to be further rapidly and reliably delivered across 220k servers in 130+ countries.

 Once your files are on Uploadcare, you then operate with either their CDN URLs or UUIDs,

-Combined with our Media Processing engine that is especially useful for image content which can be transformed on the fly by appending URL directives.
+Combined with our media processing engine that is especially useful for image content which can be transformed on the fly by including URL directives.
 Hence, you can store original CDN URLs in a Git repository, while all the derivatives will be generated whenever you need them.